ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

         ![Ammo Settings](../img/EditorManual/Weapons/advanced/ammoSettings.png){: .center loading="lazy" }

-        Now we get to build the ammunition pickup itself!
+        Now we get to build the ammunition pickup itself.

 2. We'll start by creating a `trigger` object for our player to interact with.